 Postgres is an object-relational database management system.

-PostgreSQL is to provide support for applications.
-They need data management, objects, and knowledge management.
+PostgreSQL serves to provide support for applications which need data management, objects, and knowledge management.
 Therefore, the database supports all modern Unix systems.
-That is to say neither more nor less than 34 platforms.
+That is to say nothing more nor less than 34 platforms.

-To describe the full list of PostgreSQL features, it will take a long time.
+It will take a long time to describe the full list of PostgreSQL features.
 But let's coupled with the most basic:

 o full compliance with the principles of ACID - Atomicity, Consistency, Isolation, Durability.

-o Multiversion Concurrency Control (MVCC).
-To maintain consistency of data in competitive conditions.
+o multiple Concurrency Control (MVCC) to maintain consistency of data in competitive conditions.
 MVCC means that each transaction sees the database version at the time the transaction starts.

-o The presence of Write Ahead Logging (WAL) is a common mechanism for logging all transactions.
+o Write Ahead Logging (WAL) is a common mechanism for logging all transactions.
 That allows you to restore the system after possible failures.

-o Point in Time Recovery (PITR) - the ability to restore a database (using WAL) at any time in the past.
+o Point in Time Recovery (PITR) is the ability to restore a database (using WAL) at any time in the past.

-o Replication also increases the reliability of PostgreSQL.
+o replication that increases the reliability of PostgreSQL.

-o The openness of codes means their absolute accessibility for anyone.
+o the openness of code means their absolute accessibility for anyone.

 - On the other hand, there are a lot of indexes on the use, intelligent query scheduler, thin locking system, memory buffer management and caching system, excellent scalability in competitive work.

-o The query scheduler provides the user with debugging queries and configuring the system.
+o the query scheduler provides the user with debugging queries and allows to configure the system.

-o The lock system supports locking at the lower level.
+o the lock system supports locking at a lower level.
 That allows you to maintain a high level of competitiveness while protecting the integrity of the data.